-Fraser Whitehead, head of Group Litigation at Slater & Gordon UK, said “The settlement in Australia is heartening news for the victims of thalidomide in the UK who have been fighting for justice for years.
+Slater & Gordon Group Litigation Lawyer Fraser Whitehead, said “The settlement in Australia is heartening news for the victims of thalidomide in the UK who have been fighting for justice for years.

 “We know there are still many victims of thalidomide in the UK who have never received any compensation for the injuries they suffered as a result of this drug.
 We hope this latest settlement signals that our case in the UK will now have a swift resolution.

 “We welcome the equitable settlement reached with Diageo and hope for a similar outcome in the UK.